rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 ### screenResolution

-Get the maximum supported video resolution for the graphical surface of the app.
+Get the maximum supported screen resolution for the graphical surface of the app.

 The pairs returned will be of a [width, height] format and will correspond to the following values: